 Fluorinated gas (F gas) and ozone-depleting substances (ODS) Regulations

 Due to the complexity of the regulation for medical devices and transportable pressure equipment these products will not be subject to the new UK framework, and separate arrangements will apply.

-Transportable pressure equipment will comply with the Carriage of Dangerous Goods and Use of Transportable Pressure EquipmentRegulations [SI 2009 N0.
+The UK will continue to comply with existing legislation forthe International carriage of dangerous goods.
+Road transport will comply withthe Carriage of Dangerous Goods and Use of Transportable Pressure EquipmentRegulations [SI 2009 N0.
 1348] (as amended).
 It is expected that the UKGovernment will enact amendment Regulations to clarify this policy.

 The British Standards Institute (BSI) has advised that itsmembership of the International Organizations for Standards ISO and IEC isunaffected by Brexit.
 Membership of the European Standards Organizations CENand CENELEC will involve a transition period following Brexit to ensure thatBSI can continue its membership of both organizations on a permanent basis.